RoarData/roarbot-datasets/M4/info.md

 The dataset consists of time series of different frequencies.

-- Yearly: TODO
+- Yearly
-- Quarterly: TODO
+- Quarterly
-- Monthy: TODO
+- Monthy
-- Weekly: TODO
+- Weekly
-- Daily: TODO
+- Daily

 ## Links